page-up-arrow

 APPIC Program Code for the Neuropsychology Stream: 184612

-Assessment: Neuropsychological services are provided to virtually all SJHH medical and psychiatric programs.
-These include brief inpatient assessment, comprehensive outpatient assessment, cognitive monitoring of patients receiving Electroconvulsive Therapy (ECT), intellectual developmental disability assessment, and dementia assessment.
-All residents in neuropsychology will build proficiency in assessing intellectual and academic skills, problem-solving and executive functioning abilities, attention and memory, visual and perceptual construction skills, language abilities, motor functions, mood, personality and behaviour.
-Residents will integrate information about the patient’s neuropsychological and psychiatric status to arrive at a diagnosis and recommendations for rehabilitation strategies, will sharpen skills in report writing and the communication of assessment results and recommendations to referring agents, patients, and their families.
-Residents may also have the opportunity to be involved in functional behavioural assessments and behavioural intervention planning within the inpatient rotation.
+Assessment: Services include brief inpatient assessment and consultation, comprehensive outpatient assessment, cognitive monitoring of patients receiving Electroconvulsive Therapy (ECT), intellectual developmental disability assessment, and dementia differential assessment.
+Residents integrate test results with information about the client’s neuropsychological, medical and psychiatric status to arrive at a diagnosis and individualized recommendations for treatment and rehabilitation strategies, hone skills in report writing and in the communication of results and recommendations to referring agents, patients, and their families.

-Intervention: Opportunities for formal training in evidence-based cognitive interventions include several manualized programs which are aimed at various patient populations.
-Interventions currently being delivered in the CNS include: Memory Boost, which focuses on memory in adult general psychiatric patients; Memory and Aging (Wiegand, Troyer, Gojmerac, & Murphy (2013), Aging and Mental Health, 17(7), 806-815), which is aimed at healthy, community-dwelling older adults interested in learning about normal age-related memory changes and strategies to improve memory; Learning the ROPES for Mild Cognitive Impairment (Troyer, Murphy, Anderson, Moscovitch, & Craik (2008), Neuropsychological Rehabilitation, 18(1), 65-88) which is aimed specifically at cognitively impaired older adults with or without concurrent mental health disorders.
-The ROPES program is run by a multi-disciplinary team and includes a family member support component.
-There is also a MINDful ACTion Group, a modified mindfulness intervention for adults with a psychiatric diagnosis and subjective cognitive impairment, and a Menopause and the Brain group, a cognitive remediation group that addresses changes related to the menopausal transition.
-For all interventions, there is an opportunity for residents to be involved in formal program evaluation.
-Stream residents will co-facilitate three rounds of one cognitive remediation group.
+Intervention: Opportunities for training in manualized cognitive interventions during the 2024-2025 training year include: Memory Boost, which focuses on lifestyle changes and compensatory skills for memory issues in adult general psychiatric patients; Memory and Aging (Wiegand, Troyer, Gojmerac, & Murphy (2013), Aging and Mental Health, 17(7), 806-815), aimed at healthy, community-dwelling older adults interested in learning about normal age-related memory changes and strategies to improve memory; Learning the ROPES for Mild Cognitive Impairment (Troyer, Murphy, Anderson, Moscovitch, & Craik (2008), Neuropsychological Rehabilitation, 18(1), 65-88) aimed at cognitively impaired older adults with or without concurrent mental health disorders, run by a multi-disciplinary team and includes a family member support component.
 Specific group opportunities will depend on resident’s prior experience and availability of programming.

-Additional Training Opportunities: Residents in the Neuropsychology Stream will spend a minimum of 50%, up to a maximum of 80%, of the training year, engaged in neuropsychology services.
-Stream residents will be required to attend the CNS triage meetings, Neuropsychology Seminar Series which includes several seminars that are combined with Geriatric Psychiatry Fellowship didactics and Behavioural Neurology didactics, and a minimum of five relevant Neurology/Neurosurgery rounds at the Hamilton General Hospital (via webcast or in person).
-These additional learning activities are also be available to residents completing a major or minor rotation, but would not be mandatory.
-All residents will present one clinical case during the neuropsychology seminar series.
+Additional Training Opportunities: Training adheres to Minnesota/Houston principles and meets Division 40 Guidelines.
+Residents in the Neuropsychology Stream will spend a minimum of 50% (up to 80%) of the training year engaged in neuropsychology services.
+Stream residents are required to attend and present a case at the Neuropsychology Seminar Series, and attend a minimum of five relevant Neurology/Neurosurgery rounds at the Hamilton General Hospital (via zoom).
+These learning activities are available to residents completing a major or minor rotation outside of the neuropsychology stream, but not required.
+Breadth assessment experiences that may also be available to neuropsychology stream residents include: Criminal Forensic Neuropsychology, WSIB Specialty Clinic, Early Psychosis.

 Special Qualifications